 27c.
 Challenge 3: Preparing staff to integrate family members into committees: Please see 27b.
 The same challenge that exists for family members integrating into new committees exists for staff/leadership preparing to welcome a family member into a committee or workgroup.
 Often times there is not a shared expectation about how to solicit family input so families are not asked for their feedback but expected to speak up, while a family member may be waiting to be asked and/or not know when it is appropriate to speak up.
 By preparing staff/leadership coordinators of a committee or workgroup to welcome a family voice we can set some shared expectations and practices to optimize family partnership in each group.
+This continues to be a challenge for us and we hope to identify time, resources and tools to support staff in welcoming a family member to the table.

 27d.
-Challenge 4: Volunteer Family Advisors have less time for in-person engagements: Over the past three years our demographic has changed from parents/caregivers with great flexibility and time to be at the hospital in-person for committee work to almost all of our advisors working full-time, without flexibility for in-person engagements.
+Challenge 4: Volunteer Family Advisors have less time for in-person engagements: Over the past four years our demographic has changed from parents/caregivers with great flexibility and time to be at the hospital in-person for committee work to almost all of our advisors working full-time, without flexibility for in-person engagements.
 This has forced us to leverage virtual participation and to lean on a few members heavily for commitments that need in-person attendance.
-We hope to recruit some new family members who will have the flexibility to volunteer in-person at times as well as to better prepare both our FAC members and staff/leadership for family integration into committee work so that virtual attendance can be optimized.
+We hope prepare both our FAC members and staff/leadership for family integration into committee work so that virtual attendance can be optimized.
+Additionally, we will be looking at creative alternatives for engagements in an effort to provide opportunities to all of our FAC members in a way that works for them and for BCH staff.